artturipa/myblog/comp_autorefresh/blog.md

 Nope.
 Data resources do not cause the component contents to update even if the source data changes.

 At first I thought the problem was in my configuration choices; I was calling Scripted Rest API directly from the component.
 The usual way to pass data into component is to use data transformation methods in the UI Builder (data resources etc).
-However, in this case the data fetching and analysis required some heavy lifting, and I chose to abstract that away from UI structure.
+However, in this case the data fetching and analysis required some heavy lifting, and I chose to abstract that away from UI specifications.

 ## The solution